-CIS:171 Java
+CIS:171 Java 3.0 cr.

 This course provides an introduction to Object Oriented Programming.
 Students will learn how to create classes, objects, and applications using the Java language.
 Topics also include the language fundamentals, the Java language API (Application Programming Interface API).
-(39.6 Lec.
-Hrs. / 39.6 Lab Hrs.)
-Prerequisite: CIS:121

-CIS:172 Java
+CIS:172 Java 4.0 cr.

 This course introduces students to the Java programming language using its Object Oriented Programming features.
-Students learn how to use existing and create their own classes and objects and develop solutions to common real worldbased problems using applications developed in Java.
+Students learn how to use existing and create their own classes and objects and develop solutions to common real world-based problems using applications developed in Java.
 Students will also learn to create interactive elements and GUI elements.
 The use of the java. awt library components, event-handling model, containers and layout managers will also be emphasized.
-File handling techniques and multithreading will be introduced and practiced, along with JavaBeans.
+File handling techniques and multi-threading will be introduced and practiced, along with JavaBeans.
 (59.4 Lec.
 Hrs. / 39.6 Lab Hrs.)
 Prerequisite: CIS:121

-CIS:185 Oracle Academy: Database Design
+CIS:185 Oracle Academy: Database Design 5.0 cr.

-Design5.0 cr.This course is the first in a two-course sequence of database design and development courses sponsored by Oracle.
+This course is the first in a two-course sequence of database design and development courses sponsored by Oracle.
 Students will identify business needs and create the database conceptual and physical models to meet those needs.
 Students who successfully complete the two course sequence will earn an Oracle Academy Certificate.
 (59.4 Lec.
-Hrs. / 79.2 Lab Hrs.)Prerequisite: Consent of instructor
+Hrs. / 79.2 Lab Hrs.)

-CIS:186 Oracle Academy: Database Development with SQL
+CIS:186 Oracle Academy: Database Development with SQL 5.0 cr.